Method-of-Moments Inference for GLMs and Doubly Robust Functionals under Proportional Asymptotics: Discussion

 \subsection{Unknown Population Covariance Matrix}

-In this paper, we assume that $\bSigma$ is known, an assumption ubiquitously adopted in the current literature (see Section \ref{sec:review}).
-Progress can be made when $\bSigma$ is unknown, but for specific parameters such as linear forms or under more stringent dimension constraints for quadratic/bilinear forms \citep{su2023estimated}.
-We provide some further insights in Appendix \ref{app:unknown}.
+In this paper, we mostly assume that $\bSigma$ is known, an assumption ubiquitously adopted in the current literature (see Section~\ref{sec:review}).
+Progress can be made when $\bSigma$ is unknown, but under specific conditions; see e.g. Section~\ref{sec:unknown} and Appendix~\ref{app:unknown}.
+It will be of greater interest to examine the case if we weaken the assumptions on $\bSigma$ or $\bX$ imposed in Section~\ref{sec:unknown}.